cosmos72/schemesh/README.md

 ### How to use

-As a traditional Unix shell: type a command, press Enter.<br/>
+As a traditional Unix shell: type a command and press Enter.<br/>
-As a Lisp REPL: type an expression starting with `(`, press Enter.
+As a Lisp REPL: type an expression starting with `(` and press Enter.

 If the parentheses/braces/brackets/quotes are balanced, schemesh will execute the command and show any failure, or evaluate the expression and pretty-print its value.